How To Tell If You Have Anxiety: 10 Signs And Symptoms

-Anxiety doesn’t have a single cause, but there is some common ground between the disorders, and thus, treatment plans can be quite similar between patients, and it typically includes a combination of medication and psychotherapy.
+Anxiety doesn’t have a single cause, but there is some common ground between the disorders, so treatment plans can be quite similar between patients, typically including a combination of medication and psychotherapy.

-Medication must be provided from your primary doctor or psychiatrist who can diagnose you if you believe that you may be struggling with an anxiety disorder.
-Keep in mind; there isn’t a one-size-fits-all approach to medication for treating anxiety; dosages can vary as well as the type of drug used.
+Medication must be provided from your primary doctor or psychiatrist, who can diagnose you if you believe that you may be struggling with an anxiety disorder.
+Keep in mind that there isn’t a one-size-fits-all approach to medication for treating anxiety; dosages can vary as well as the type of drug used.
 Nonetheless, there are some first-line treatments.

 Benzodiazepines are a class of fast-acting anxiolytic drugs that can temporarily, yet effectively, provide relief for severe cases of anxiety and may also have the added benefit of treating insomnia.
 However, these medications can cause dependency issues, and therefore, must always be prescribed and taken carefully under your doctor’s supervision.

 A heart medication known as propranolol can also be prescribed to help control many of the physical symptoms of anxiety, such as a racing heart, high blood pressure, and shaking.
 It is commonly provided to those who have anxiety related to social situations and performance, such as making a speech or playing music for an audience.

 Antidepressants are also commonly prescribed to those with anxiety disorders, as well as OCD and depression.
 These take time to work, but the reason why antidepressants can be helpful for these conditions is that they can involve the neurotransmitter serotonin, which is believed to be involved in both anxiety and depression.

 Counseling & Therapy